December 8, 2015

 Note: Confirmation letter of acceptance on school letterhead must be provided prior to scholarship being sent to recipient

-Available to students entering the final year of a horticultural degree or diploma program, or any other program of benefit to the horticultural industry, at university, college or polytechnic institute.
-The award is based on overall academic excellence.
+Available to full time students entering the final year of a horticultural degree or diploma program, or any other program of benefit to the horticultural industry, at university, college or polytechnic institute.
+Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 Transcripts must accompany application.

 Horticulturist Scholarship, $500

-Available to a student entering the final year of any horticultural program in Ontario who achieves excellence in plant material courses.
+Available to a full time student entering the final year of any horticultural program in Ontario who achieves excellence in plant material courses.
+Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 Transcripts must accompany application.

 Tony DiGiovanni Scholarship, $1,000

-Available to students enrolled in any post-secondary landscape or horticultural program.
+Available to full time students enrolled in any post-secondary landscape or horticultural program.
 This scholarship is awarded to the candidate that best exemplifies the qualities that build trust in the profession of horticulture.

 Criteria: Candidates must be nominated by their teachers, with a letter citing specifics that reflect the candidate’s character and behaviour.
 Transcripts must accompany application.
 Supporting reference letters from fellow students and/or employers are helpful.